AzeezAAlimi/HomeChallengeAAlimi/README.md

 4. **Currency Conversion**
 5. **Switch Currency**

-These flows cover the most frequently used core functionalities in Monefy.
+These flows cover the most frequently used core functionalities in Monefy

 ---